KiarashNaderi/KiarashNaderi/README.md

 # 👋 Hi there, I'm Kiarash Naderi
+Founder and CEO of Kiatechacademy

-🎓 **AI Developer | Educator | Innovator**
+🎓 **AI Engineer | Educator | Innovator**

-I'm a passionate and creative AI developer with hands-on experience in machine learning, computer vision, NLP, and deep learning.
+I'm a passionate and creative AI Engineer with hands-on experience in machine learning, computer vision, NLP, and deep learning.
 I love building practical and intelligent systems that solve real-world problems.

 ---